 This can be handy for checking griddle surface temperatures or verifying when an open deck oven is prepared to bake.
-Infrared temperature guns also are an excellent choice for frozen foods, which may be impossible to penetrate with probes.
+Infrared temperature guns are also an excellent choice for frozen foods, which may be impossible to penetrate with probes.

-What is Infrared Thermometer
+Infrared Thermometer

 Infrared thermometers are commonly used in industrial, medical, and scientific applications to measure the temperature of objects that are difficult or dangerous to access, such as moving machinery, electrical components, or human body temperature.
 They are also used in cooking and food preparation to measure the temperature of hot liquids, meats, and other food items.